Skip to main content

 After 3 months on workers compensation, he returned to work on reduced hours working 20 hours a week.
 Adam continues to receive 18 hours of workers compensation each week.

-In NSW, annual leave accumulates during workers compensation.
-This means that Adam will accumulate annual leave on both his hours worked and hours on workers compensation when he returns to work.
+In NSW, annual leave accrues during workers compensation.
+This means that Adam will accrue annual leave on both his hours worked and hours on workers compensation when he returns to work.

 What to do next